-By creating unique texture, you allow yourself and your business to stay in mind simply through touch.
+Creating unique textures allows yourself and your business to stay in mind simply through touch.

-A great way to do this is to emboss important text such as your name or logo.
+Embossing important text, such as your name or logo, is a great way to do this.
 Using special finishes, metallic inks, and foil blocking.

 7. Experiment With Materials

-Another good way to have your cards stand out when it comes to physical properties is to experiment with the actual materials they are printed on.
+Another good way to have your cards stand out regarding physical properties is to experiment with the actual materials they are printed on.

-When it comes to the aforementioned texture aspect, you may need to look at different materials anyways, but just from a design and originality perspective, it will be great to get a handle on some different textures.
+Regarding the aforementioned texture aspect, you may need to look at different materials anyways.
+Still, it will be great to get a handle on some different textures just from a design and originality perspective.

 Materials can also be used to enhance durability.
-For example, using thicker card or even plastic for your cards improves their durability, meaning they stick around for longer and are therefore more effective.
+For example, using thicker cards or even plastic for your cards improves their durability, meaning they stick around for longer and are, therefore, more effective.